 - Hardware Developments (Section 2) which provides a summarised update to Hardware Developments that we see as relevant to the E-CAM community in the 3-5 year horizon.
-In this section, roadmaps of HPC development, power considerations, hardware developments of particular significance are presented, as well as the current and expected availability of extreme-scale resource at the European level.
-Detailed feedback to E-CAM software developers is also given covering topics such as: using several development approaches such as CUDA, OpenACC, OpenMP to exploit the full power of GPUs, FPGAs and many-core architectures.
+In this section, roadmaps of HPC development, power considerations, hardware developments of particular significance are presented, as well as the current and expected availability of extreme-scale resources at the European level.
+Detailed feedback to E-CAM software developers is also given covering topics such as: using several development approaches such as CUDA, OpenACC, OpenMP, HIP and others to exploit the full power of GPUs, FPGAs and many-core architectures.
 It is fundamental to consider the several issues related the heterogeneity of exascale architectures, such as CPU-GPU bandwidth communication.
-The technologies described in this section are very likely to feature in any available European exascle technologies. - Software Needs (Section 3) gives an update to the software needs of the project and what will be required of the software extreme-scale resources.
+The technologies described in this section are very likely to feature in any available European exascale technologies. - Software Needs (Section 3) gives an update to the software needs of the project and what will be required of the software when targeting extreme-scale resources.
 In this section, an analysis of the ongoing "E-CAM Survey of Application Software" is provided.
 Feedback for hardware and software vendors is given, noting in particular that there is still a heavy reliance in the community on Fortran and support for this language will be essential on future systems for current workloads.
 A subset of possible programming paradigms are covered: C++17, Fortran 2018, several Open Standards (MPI/OpenMP/OpenACC/OpenCL) and runtime-system approaches (HPX/Kokkos/OmpSs/Charm++).
 For software developers, awareness of the latest standards and the status of their implementations are critical during application development as these new features exist to target the scalability challenges on modern systems.
-We provide a limited set of recommendations for people in E-CAM community who are embarking on a new software project: using MPI+OpenMP with their latest standards remains the safest bet with good performance and scalability achievable; you can prototype quickly using Python and leveraging the Python APIs to the libraries you need; using C++ with Python interfaces can help achieve maximal performance (and it helps that computer scientists seem to prefer C++ when creating innovative runtime systems). - Interactions between end-users, developers and vendors (Section 4) describes the face-to-face discussions that have taken place between E-CAM developers users and the hardware and software vendors.
-This section reflects the E-CAM Extreme-Scale State-of-the-Art Workshop held in Barcelona in June 2017 as well as the interaction of the project with ETP4HPC, EuroHPC and EU hardware projects (in particular via the CoE coordination project FocusCoE).
+We provide a limited set of recommendations for people in E-CAM community who are embarking on a new software project: using MPI+OpenMP with their latest standards remains the safest bet with good performance and scalability achievable; you can prototype quickly using Python and leveraging the Python APIs to the libraries you need; using C++ with Python interfaces can help achieve maximal performance (and it helps that computer scientists seem to prefer C++ when creating innovative runtime systems). - Interactions between end-users, developers and vendors (Section 4) describes the face-to-face discussions that have taken place between E-CAM developers, users and the hardware and software vendors.
+This section reflects the E-CAM Extreme-Scale State-of-the-Art Workshop held in Barcelona in June 2017, the Scoping Workshop "Building the bridge between theories and software: SME as a boost for technology transfer in industrial simulative pipelines" held in Genoa in 2018, as well as the interaction of the project with ETP4HPC, EuroHPC and EU hardware projects (in particular via the CoE coordination project FocusCoE).
 The European exascale roadmap, emerging hardware architectures relevant to exascale computing and exascale challenges in exploiting massive parallelism are reported in this section.
 Key outcome and recommendations include: E-CAM needs to develop niche activities to provide mutual benefit for both our industry partners and E-CAM's HPC oriented goals.
 We should provide a reliable software delivery mechanism between academic software developers and industrial partners.
-We also seek to increasing the E-CAM community exposure to HPC technologies by organising a set of pilot projects covering High Throughput Computing (HTC), load-balancing and novel runtime technologies.
-In order to achieve E-CAM's internal goals, additional steps are to be taken: enhancing collaboration with EoCOE, POP and PRACE to optimise the quality of the E-CAM modules developed; transversal ESDW workshop can be organised with the goal of increasing synergy between WPs while ensuring that E-CAM developers are on similar levels in terms of parallel code development skills; and increase the impact of the modules developed by E-CAM community by publishing pilot project webpages.
+We also sought to increase the E-CAM community exposure to HPC technologies by organising a set of pilot projects covering High Throughput Computing (HTC), load-balancing and novel runtime technologies as well as a number of activities oriented towards deep learning.